allenlin90/programmingLearning/docs/repository-maintenance.md

 ## Pull-request rules

 - Separate policy/navigation changes from destructive cleanup.
-- List every removed top-level path in the PR description.
+- List every removed or renamed top-level path in the PR description.
-- Prefer one topic or course family per cleanup PR.
+- Prefer one topic or course family per cleanup or rename PR.
 - Preserve recoverability through Git history until any deliberate history rewrite.
 - Use draft PRs for cleanup proposals until the retained content has been reviewed.
+- Update links, imports, scripts, manifests, workflows, and dependency-monitoring paths in the same PR as a rename.

 ## Definition of done